balvisio/CAFA-Toolset/README.md

   1. Integration of protein annotation databases: This tool integrates multiple protein annotation datasets in different file formats into one larger dataset.
-Current release merges two datasets, one in unprot-swissProt format and the other in uniprot-GOA format, into a larger single dataset in uniprot-GOA format.
+Current release merges two datasets, one in UniProtKB/SwissProt format and the other in UniProt-GOA format, into a larger single dataset in UniProt-GOA format.

   2. Target generation: This tool generates a set of protein sequences in fasta file format that will be sent out to the community participating